Clust-PSI-PFL: A Population Stability Index Approach for Clustered Non-IID Personalized Federated Learning: Limitations of Clust-PSI-PFL

 \section{Limitations of Clust-PSI-PFL}

 While Clust-PSI-PFL shows consistent gains across datasets and non-IID scenarios, our current implementation does not incorporate privacy-preserving mechanisms such as DP or MPC.
 Integrating MPC-based secure aggregation does not change model performance (it adds only runtime/communication overhead), whereas DP may affect performance, with the impact governed by the budget $\epsilon$.
+Providing formal privacy guarantees is left to DP/MPC-enhanced variants.

 Second, the present version of Clust-PSI-PFL focuses on label skew: PSI features are derived from class frequency, and clients are clustered by similarity in label proportions.
-Other non-IID data types (e.g., attribute skew, quantity imbalance) are not explicitly modeled; thus, when labels are balanced but attribute distributions or data volumes differ, clusters may be suboptimal.
+Other non-IID data types (e.g., attribute skew, quantity imbalance) are not explicitly modeled; thus, when labels are balanced, but attribute distributions or data volumes differ, clusters may be suboptimal.
 We view this as a scoped design choice rather than a fundamental limitation: the PSI machinery can be extended to discretized attributes, marginals, or joint label–attribute bins, and incorporate sample counts.

+Finally, when some clients have extremely small local datasets, their label histograms (and thus PSI) can be noisy.
+A simple mitigation is to down-weight such clients during clustering or append $n_i$ as an auxiliary clustering feature.
+A systematic evaluation of such extremely small-client regimes is an important direction for future work.